JoshuaDuma/FakeApi/README.md

 To self-host the project using Docker, follow the steps below.

 1. Run `docker run -p 2084:2084 socoolbro/fakeapi:latest`.
-2. Visit `http://localhost:2084` to start using the api.
+2. Visit `http://localhost:2084/api-docs` to start using the api.

-To self-host the project using npm

-1. Go to the api directory `cd ./api`.
-2. Download the packages `npm i`.
-3. Run the server `node server.js`.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage